astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 The idea behind CLIP is fairly simple:

 - Take two encoders, one for a text snippet and another one for an image
-- Collect a sufficiently large dataset of image-text pairs (e.g. 400 million scraped from the Internet in [original paper](https://arxiv.org/pdf/2103.00020.pdf))
+- Collect a sufficiently large dataset of image-text pairs (e.g. 400 million scraped from the Internet in the [original paper](https://arxiv.org/pdf/2103.00020.pdf))
 - Train the model in a contrastive fashion: it must produce high similarity score for an image and a text from the same pair and a low similarity score for mismatched image and text.

 ![CLIP]({{'/assets/img/clip-arch.png'|relative_url}})